-The two-man rock band performs its catchy (and often improvised) tunes with a side of onstage banter to break up the music.
-They have opened for the Levon Helm Band and have played at such festivals as Mountain Jam (NY), Top of the Park (MI), The Green River Festival (MA), The LEAF Festival (NC), Clearwater Festival (NY), Strange Creek (NY), Winter Hoot (NY), etc. In addition to festivals, Ratboy Jr can be found playing or leading workshops at schools, libraries, fairs, parties, farmers markets, etc. They also have played at such venues as Symphony Space (NYC), CBGB’s Gallery (NYC), World Cafe Live (PA), Bearsville Theater (NY), etc. They were honored to be chosen to play with a handful of bands including Dan Zanes at an annual conference for kid’s music that was located at BAM in Brooklyn.
+A Ratboy Jr live show is not to be missed and the audience is always party of the show.
+They perform their catchy (and often improvised) tunes with a side of onstage banter to break up the music.
+They’ve opened for folks like Levon Helm, Pete Seeger, Gene Ween, Dan Zanes, etc. and they have played at such festivals as Mountain Jam (NY), Top of the Park (MI), The Green River Festival (MA), The LEAF Festival (NC), and the Clearwater Festival (NY).
+In addition to festivals, Ratboy Jr can be found playing or leading workshops at schools, libraries, fairs, parties, and farmers markets.

 “Ratboy Jr. makes the kind of music that adults enjoy too.
 It’s creative, clever and it’s just good music.”
 Kids Almanac

-“Ratboy Jr's intergalactic folk music is paired with curious subject matter like eating clouds, high five-ing shadows, big-headed Mexican wrestling hopefuls, space fuzz, and a guitar pickin' chickens.
+“Ratboy Jr's Ween-esque, intergalactic folk music is paired with curious subject matter like eating clouds, high five-ing shadows, big-headed Mexican wrestling hopefuls, space fuzz, and guitar pickin' chickens.
+This album is every bit as funny as it is fun.”
 Out With The Kids

 “Champions of the Universe is a goodie bag of fun filled with clever lyrics, creative storytelling, entertaining rhymes and humorous riddles.
 Each song invites listeners on a journey to explore artful and abstract scenarios that aim to nurture a child’s imagination.”
 Kids can Groove